Jump to main content of pageaccessibility informationSitemap

 Whole of Life insurance is more expensive because it is certain that the life company will eventually have to pay the sum insured.
 Monthly premiums are invested by the insurer into a life fund.

-Two types of cover exist:
+Two types of Whole of Life Cover exist:

 Maximum cover